-The Texas Ratio for Capital One Bank experienced no significant changes from 6.33% as of December 31, 2012 to 6.30% as of December 31, 2013, resulting in a positive change of 0.49%.This indicates that the balance sheet and financial strength for Capital One Bank has had no significant changes in recent periods.
+The Texas Ratio for Capital One Bank decreased slightly from 6.77% as of March 31, 2013 to 5.83% as of March 31, 2014, resulting in a positive change of 13.79%.This indicates that the balance sheet and financial strength for Capital One Bank has improved slightly in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Capital One Bank has $239.59 billion in assets with $36.06 billion in equity, resulting in a capitalization level of 15.05%, which is excellent.